HashiCorp

-HashiCorp, Inc. is an American software company with a freemium business model based in San Francisco, California.
+HashiCorp, Inc. is an American software company and subsidiary of IBM based in San Francisco, California.
 HashiCorp provides tools and products that enable developers, operators and security professionals to provision, secure, run and connect cloud-computing infrastructure.
 It was founded in 2012 by Mitchell Hashimoto and Armon Dadgar.
 The company name HashiCorp is a portmanteau of co-founder last name Hashimoto and Corporation.

-HashiCorp is headquartered in San Francisco, but their employees are distributed across the United States, Canada, Australia, India, and Europe.
+HashiCorp is headquartered in San Francisco, but its employees are distributed across the United States, Canada, Australia, India, and Europe.

 HashiCorp offers source-available libraries and other proprietary products.